rafaelmachadorocha/Octo-Events/README.md

 ```
 ------------------------------------------

-Run the the unit tests on controllers with:
+Run the unit tests on controllers with:

 ```